When a blue view is good for you: why we love our wetlands

 Although large water bodies are often called ‘blue spaces’, they can actually put us in a good mood.
-Recent WWT research shows that visits to wetlands could be used to manage anxiety and depression.
+WWT research shows that visits to wetlands could be used to manage anxiety and depression.
 One of the reasons suggested was that, for those taking part in the study, the wetland took them away from their everyday environments, allowing them space and time to relax.

 Finding calm in nature

 Strolling around a wetland can be a very calming experience.
 Perhaps it’s the sense of tranquillity we get when we look out over a peaceful expanse of water, with reed heads gently nodding in the breeze, that lifts us.
-Or the pleasure of seeing the nature that inhabits these spaces such as waterbirds and dragonflies.
+Or the pleasure of seeing the nature that inhabits these spaces, such as waterbirds and dragonflies.
 If you want to go somewhere that’s splashing, paddling and buzzing with life, a wetland is an excellent choice.

 For example, there are shovelers, with their glossy dark green heads and chestnut sides, stirring up the water to dabble for insects with their extraordinary beaks.
-Wigeon, which prefer nibbling grass beside the water, can be heard whistling to one another, and the tiny teal, the smallest duck we see, bobs at the water’s edge.
+The brilliantly-named wigeon, which prefer nibbling grass beside the water, can be heard whistling to one another, and the tiny teal, the smallest duck we see, bobs at the water’s edge.

-You may even be lucky enough to see some more elusive wetland residents such as bitterns or otters.
+You might even be lucky enough to see some more elusive wetland residents such as bitterns or otters.
 Both of these water specialists have made a comeback thanks to better legal protection, cleaned-up waterways and new reedbeds.
 Bitterns are the incredibly well-camouflaged relative of the more familiar grey heron.
 With a streaked pattern of black and brown feathers, they blend in perfectly with the reeds around them.

-As well as giving us these obvious visible highlights, wetlands are quietly getting on with the business of making our world a better place to live in.
+As well as giving us these obviously visible highlights, wetlands are quietly getting on with the business of making our world a better place to live in.
 They’re crucial in fighting the climate crisis: the world’s healthiest peatlands keep twice as much carbon locked away as all of earth’s forests.
 They soak up excess water, reducing the risk of flooding for many communities.